Skip to main content

 To make this happen, as part of the preparation of the EU’s upcoming Digital Fairness Act (DFA), we asked EU children and teenagers for their input through an online survey in April 2026.

-Children said that they want the online world to be safer, fairer and easier to understand.
-They were clear that stronger rules are needed where online services may be unfair, harmful, addictive, or designed in ways that make children spend more money than they intend.
+However, they were clear that stronger rules are needed where online services may be unfair, harmful, addictive, or designed in ways that make children spend more money than they intend.

 Who did we hear from?